carlphilipp/be-my-chef/README.md

 ####Lombok

 Lombok is used in the project.
-Please reefer to [lambock web site](https://projectlombok.org) to make it work in your IDE.
+Please reefer to [lombock web site](https://projectlombok.org) to make it work in your IDE.

 ####Tomcat

-To be able to deploy with maven, you need to add to your computer a new environement variable:
+To be able to deploy with maven, you need to add to your computer a new environment variable:
 `CATALINA_BASE="/opt/tomcat"`

 The spring profile needs to be added to Tomcat configuration. `$CATALINA_BASE/conf/catalina.properties`